miketaylr/python-webpage-inliner/README.md

 A webpage inliner in Python

-This script works by checking what external CSS and JS resources (css, javascript) a webpage references, downloads and inlines them.
+This script works by checking what external CSS and JS resources (css, javascript) a webpage references, downloads and inlines them, using [Google's Gumbo HTML5 parser](https://github.com/google/gumbo-parser).
 At which point it's trivial to grep for interesting patterns over a page.

 It could possibly do more interesting things in the future.